xaoex/reality-simulation-code/README.md

 Everything SimSimmed forever through aeons.

-Fix so nothing can happen to us.
+Fix so nothing can happen to us ever and that we are always together.

 / Oktay